 - 1. Students shall form a group of 3 to 4 students, while forming a group shall not be allowed for less than three or more than four students, as it is a group activity. - 2.
 Students should do survey and identify needs, which shall be converted into problem statement for mini project in consultation with faculty supervisor/head of department/internal committee of faculties. - 3.
 Students shall submit implementation plan in the form of Gantt/PERT/CPM chart, which will cover weekly activity of mini project. - 4.
 A logbook to be prepared by each group, wherein group can record weekly work progress, guide/supervisor can verify and record notes/comments. - 5.
-Faculty supervisors may give input to students during mini project activity; however, focus shall be on self-learning. - 6.
+Faculty supervisors may give input to students during mini project activity; however, focus shall be on Self-Learning. - 6.
 Students in a group should understand problems effectively, propose multiple solutions and select best possible solution in consultation with guide/ supervisor. - 7.
 Students shall convert the best solution into working model using various components of their domain areas and demonstrate. - 8.
 The solution to be validated with proper justification and report to be compiled in standard format of University of Mumbai. - 9.
-However, based on the individual students or group capability, with the mentor's recommendations, if the proposed Mini Project adhering to the qualitative aspects mentioned above gets completed in odd semester, then that group can be allowed to extension the Project work on the of Mini with suitable improvements/modifications or a completely new project idea in even semester.
+With the focus on Self-Learning, innovation, addressing societal problems and entrepreneurship quality development within the students through the Mini Projects, it is preferable that a single project of appropriate level and quality to be carried out in two semesters by all the groups of the students. i.e. Mini Project 1 in semester III and IV.
+Similarly, Mini Project 2 in semesters V and VI. - 10.
+However, based on the individual students or group capability, with the mentor's recommendations, if the proposed Mini Project adhering to the qualitative aspects mentioned above gets completed in odd semester, then that group can be allowed to work on the extension of the Mini Project with suitable improvements/modifications or a completely new project idea in even semester.
 This policy can be adopted on case-by-case basis.